 Heroin Rehab & Detox: Treatment, Therapy & Aftercare

 If you are addicted to heroin or other opiates, by far the most effective way of getting clean is to attend a heroin rehab clinic.
 Here, you will receive a variety of treatments allowing you to detox and fully rehabilitate.

-At Rehab Recovery, we recommend heroin rehab clinics across the United Kingdom.
+At Rehab Recovery, our role is to put you in touch with heroin rehab clinics across the United Kingdom.
 The vast majority of these heroin rehab clinics are residential.
-However, we also recommend treatment which mixes both residential and outpatient treatment for maximum effectiveness.
+However, we also recommend treatment that mixes both residential and outpatient treatment for maximum effectiveness.

 Below, we list a number of questions that should help you determine whether attending a heroin rehab clinic in necessary: